markuslohn/tiddlywiki/README.md

 # bimalo-tiddlywiki

 An utility to generate a [Tiddlywiki](http://tiddlywiki.com) file based on folders and files on the file system.
 For every file a new Tiddler will be generated.
 The name of the folders are used as tags for the corresponding Tiddlers.
+Text and Markdown files will be directly imported into the TiddlyWiki.
+PDFs, Images etc. only linked within the TiddlyWiki.
+How to use Text and Markdown files inside the TiddlyWiki can be controlled using a Front Matter Block.
+See blow for further details.

 It uses the following frameworks: